Shahada: Translation and significance

 In Shia Islam, the Shahada also has an optional third part, a phrase concerning Ali, the first Shia imam and the fourth Rashidun caliph of Sunni Islam: وَعَلِيٌّ وَلِيُّ ٱللَّٰهِ (DIN /ar/), which translates to "Ali is the wali of God".

-In the Quran, the first statement of the Shahadah takes the form lā ʾilāha ʾillā llāh twice (37:35, 47:19), and ʾallāhu lā ʾilāha ʾillā huwa (God, there is no deity but Him) much more often.
+In the Quran, the first statement of the Shahada takes the form lā ʾilāha ʾillā llāh twice (37:35, 47:19), and ʾallāhu lā ʾilāha ʾillā huwa (God, there is no deity but Him) much more often.
 It appears in the shorter form lā ʾilāha ʾillā huwa (There is no deity but Him) in many places.
 It appears in these forms about 30 times in the Quran.
 It is never attached with the second part, and any mention of Ali, who is particularly important to Shia Muslims, is absent from the Quran.

 Islam's monotheistic nature is reflected in the first sentence of the Shahada, which declares belief in the oneness of God and that he is the only entity truly worthy of worship.
 The second sentence of the Shahada indicates the means by which God has offered guidance to human beings.
 The verse reminds Muslims that they accept not only the prophecy of Muhammad but also the long line of prophets who preceded him.
 While the first part is seen as a cosmic truth, the second is specific to Islam, as it is understood that members of the older Abrahamic religions do not view Muhammad as one of their prophets.

 The Shahada is a statement of both ritual and worship.
-In a well-known hadith, Muhammad defines Islam as witnessing that there is no deity but God and that Muhammad is God's Messenger, giving of alms (zakat), performing the ritual prayer, fasting during the month of Ramadan, and making a pilgrimage to the Kaaba: the Five Pillars of Islam are inherent in this declaration of faith.
+In a well-known hadith, Muhammad defines Islam as witnessing that there is no deity but God and that Muhammad is God's Messenger, giving of alms (zakat), performing the ritual prayer (salah), fasting during the month of Ramadan (sawm), and making a pilgrimage to the Kaaba; the Five Pillars of Islam are inherent in this declaration of faith.

 Recitation

-Recitation of the Shahadah is the most common statement of faith for Muslims.
+Recitation of the Shahada is the most common statement of faith for Muslims.
 Sunnis, Shia Twelvers, as well as Isma'ilis consider it as one of the Five Pillars of Islam.
 It is whispered by the father into the ear of a newborn child, and it is whispered into the ear of a dying person.
 The five canonical daily prayers each include a recitation of the Shahada.
 Recitation of the Shahada is also the only formal step in conversion to Islam.

 This occasion often attracts witnesses and sometimes includes a celebration to welcome the converts into their new faith.
 In accordance with the central importance played by the notion of intention (نِيَّة, niyyah) in Islamic doctrine, the recitation of the Shahada must reflect understanding of its import and heartfelt sincerity.
 Intention is what differentiates acts of devotion from mundane acts and a simple reading of the Shahada from invoking it as a ritual activity.